 The history of the Live Oak Public Libraries can be traced back to the turn of the century in Savannah.
 Established in 1903, the Savannah Public Library consisted of a 23,000 volume collection housed in one room of the Georgia Historical Society.
 Ten years later the Carnegie Library opened on East Henry Street to serve Savannah’s African American community (see more on the Carnegie Library below).

-Surrounded by late-Victorian homes and adjacent to a small city park modeled on the squares in historic downtown Savannah the main library building on Bull Street opened for use in 1916.
+Surrounded by late-Victorian homes and adjacent to a small city park modeled on the squares in historic downtown Savannah, the main library building on Bull Street opened for use in 1916.
 The library was built at a cost of $104,041.78 with a Carnegie grant.
-Its neoclassical design was provided by architect H. W. Witcover, who also designed Savannah’s City Hall.
-In 1936, WPA programs provided for the addition of a small wing filled with book stacks and a mural depicting a scene from the Robin Hood story in the children’s room.
+Its neoclassical design was by architect H. W. Witcover, who also designed Savannah’s City Hall.
+In 1936, WPA programs provided for the addition of a small wing filled with book stacks and a mural depicting a scene from the Robin Hood story in the Children’s Room.

-Bookmobile service began in 1940 as an outreach to the rural communities around Savannah.
+Bookmobile service began in 1940 as an outreach service to the rural communities around Savannah.

 In 1945, Effingham County Library joined Savannah Public Library to form the Chatham-Effingham Regional Library.

 Major change occurred in the system in 1956 when the Library was expanded to include Liberty County and the name was changed to the Chatham-Effingham-Liberty (CEL) Library.